-The Board is currently composed of three Executive and five Non Executive Directors and meets at least eleven times per year.
-The Board is led by the Chairman, Alan McWalter.
-It is felt that the current composition and operation of the Board is adequate to provide the necessary skills and experience to lead and manage the business, and to ensure a balance of power and authority.
-A review of the effectiveness of the Board is carried out on a regular basis.
-The Non Executive members of the Board take an active and influential part in Board procedures.
-A senior Non Executive Director, B M Hynes, has been appointed.
+The Board is currently composed of three Executive and four Non-Executive Directors and meets at least eleven times per year.
+The Board is led by the Chairman, Robin Williams.
+It is felt that the current composition and operation of the Board is adequate to provide the necessary skills and experience to lead and manage the business and to ensure a balance of power and authority.
+A review of the effectiveness of the Board is carried out on a regular basis with the most recent being in 2023.
+The Non-Executive members of the Board take an active and influential part in Board procedures.
+A senior Non-Executive Director, Martin Payne, has been appointed.